-Figure Out How Much It’ll Cost
+Figure Out How Much They Cost

-In some cases (as with insurance), this will be as simple as looking up the premium.
-In other cases (as with home maintenance and gift spending), you’ll have to estimate a cost or set a budget for yourself.
+Now that you have your list, assign a cost to each item.
+In some cases, as with insurance, this will be as simple as looking up the premium.
+In other cases, as with home maintenance and gift spending, you’ll have to estimate a cost or set a budget for yourself.

-Now, grab a calculator; add up the cost of all of your irregular expenses (be sure to double check your math), and divide that number by 12.
+Now, grab a calculator.
+Add up the cost of all of your irregular expenses, and be sure to double-check your math.
+Then, divide that number by 12.
 The resulting figure is how much you’ll need to set aside each month to cover all of your irregular bills for a year.

 Where to Put the Money

-If you think you’ll be tempted to dip into the account for other things, consider opening an account at another bank, so it’ll be harder to get at.
-Online banks work well for this, as do local banks with limited banking hours and inconvenient branch locations.
+If you think you’ll be tempted to dip into the account for other things, consider opening an account at another bank, so it’ll be a little more difficult to access on a regular basis.
+Online banks work well for this, as do local banks with limited banking hours and fewer branch locations.

 As your irregular bills come due, simply pay them from your new account, and enjoy having one less source of stress in your life.

-- Bills change over time, so review your irregular expenses once a year, and make any necessary changes to your totals
+Bills change over time, so review your irregular expenses once a year, and make any necessary changes to your totals